k8s-school/ktbx/README.md

 ## What's embedded in that toolbox?

 This toolbox offers a convenient set of popular Kubernetes client tools.
-It's goal is to ease sysadmin, devops and developers life.
+Its goal is to ease sysadmin, devops and developers life.

 - [cfssl](https://github.com/cloudflare/cfssl): PKI and TLS toolkit https://cfssl.org/